wso2-incubator/video-image-preprocessing-wso2/OpenCV_PlaneDetection/readme.md

 - OpenCV

-To run this project OpenCV should be installed to the machine.
+To run this project OpenCV should be installed in to the machine.

 To install OpenCV, please refer to this [link](https://github.com/wso2-incubator/video-image-preprocessing-wso2/blob/master/OpenCV_install.txt)